 Dr. Schnipper and staff were very professional and went above and beyond what you would normally expect…considering that I was not the most cooperative patient…he did an excellent job.
 He is the best of the best….5 Stars-Richard W.

-Treatment Options for Astigmatism At The Jacksonville Eye Center
+Astigmatism Treatment Options At The Jacksonville Eye Center

 Like its refractive error compatriots myopia and hyperopia, astigmatism can usually be corrected with eyeglasses, contact lenses, or refractive surgery.